 10:51 p.m.: A driver who did not stop at a stop sign on County Road E was cited for driving on a suspended license.

 1:31 a.m.: Security at Ute Mountain Casino, 3 Weeminuche Drive, detained an intoxicated man.
-An MCSO sergeant arrived and arrested him on an active warrant for contempt of court.
+An MCSO sergeant arrived and arrested him on a active warrant for contempt of court.

 Saturday, Jan.
 5

-2:37 p.m.: A man was standing in the street and screaming obscene and profane statements in the area of 1011 Central Ave. in Dolores.
-A deputy told the man to go inside his home until he was sober.
-Les than 15 minutes later, the man was back outside and yelling at his neighbor with a Corona in his hand.
+2:37 p.m.: A man was standing in the street and screaming obscenities and profanities in the area of 1011 Central Ave. in Dolores.
+A deputy told him to go inside his home until he was sober.
+Less than 15 minutes later, the man was back outside and yelling at his neighbor while holding a beer.
 He was arrested for disorderly conduct.

-6:32 p.m.: The driver of an SUV on the 24000 block of County Road G was cited for driving 49 mph in a 40 mph zone and for driving on a canceled license.
+6:32 p.m.: The driver of an SUV in the 24000 block of County Road G was cited for driving 49 mph in a 40 mph zone and for driving on a canceled license.

 10:22 p.m.: An abandoned vehicle was a traffic hazard near County Road F.8 and County Road 24.2.
-The driver was located and said the vehicle just slid off the road into a ditch.
+The driver said the vehicle just slid into a ditch.
 She was cited for driving on a suspended license.